LaurenceGA/kwamp/README.md

 # Kotlin Web Application Messaging Protocol (KWAMP)
 This is an implementation of the [Web Application Messaging Protocol](https://wamp-proto.org/) (WAMP) written in Kotlin.

+The provides facilities for routed Remote Procdeure Calls (RPC) and Publish and Subscribe (PubSub).

 It's based on the [WAMP RFC](https://wamp-proto.org/_static/wamp_latest.html).

 So far this project aims to fulfil the WAMP basic profile.